synapticloop/panl/README.md

 1. **The search query box**, by default, Panl responds to the same parameter name as The Solr server - i.e. 'q'.
 This can be configured to be a different value should you choose.

-1. **Active filters** - either queries or selected facets that are currently limiting the results - the [Remove] link is the URI path that will remove this facet from the results.
+1. **Active filters** - either queries, selected facets, or sorting options that are currently limiting the results - the [Remove] link is the URI path that will remove this query, facet, or sorting option from the results.
+If it is an active sorting filter, the [Change to DESC] link will invert the sorting order without affecting any further sub-ordering.

 1. **Range filters** - for facets that are defined as ranges - the values are inclusive (i.e. include the minimum and maximum values).